-Comedian and actor Milton Berle is undoubtably a legend, but that ego also jumped the shark when he hosted Saturday Night Live on April 14, 1979.
+Comedian and actor Milton Berle is undoubtably a legend, but that ego also jumped the shark when he hosted on April 14, 1979.
 Berle took control of the whole show, spending his time upstaging the cast members and writers.
-Described as a "a comedy train accident in slow motion on a loop," Berle also went off-script during the telecast, leading to his ban from ever hosting the show again.
+Described as a "a comedy train accident in slow motion, on a loop," Berle also went off-script during the telecast, leading to his ban from ever hosting the show again.

-Appearing as both the guest host and musical guest for the October 21, 1978, episode, Frank Zappa made few friends in his last SNL appearance before his ban.
+Appearing as both the host and musical guest for the October 21, 1978 episode, Frank Zappa made few friends in his last "SNL" appearance before his ban.
 Zappa allegedly didn't mesh with the cast and crew in the preparation week, then mugged for the camera and made it obvious that he was reading cue cards during the broadcast.
-Not only was Zappa banned from the SNL stage after the stunt, but most of the cast refused to interact with the performer in the "goodnight" segment to end the show.
+Not only was Zappa banned from the "SNL" stage after the stunt, but most of the cast refused to interact with the performer in the "goodnight" segment to end the show.

 #62 on The Best Frontmen in Rocksee more on Frank Zappa